-Learn how to enter an opening balance for a bank, credit card, and other types of accounts.
+Learn how to enter an opening balance for bank, credit card, and other types of accounts.

-If you connect your bank and credit card accounts, QuickBooks downloads the last 90 days (or more) of transactions.
-It uses them to create an account and enter the opening balance and date for you.
+If you connect your bank and credit card accounts, QuickBooks automatically downloads your historical transactions up to a certain date.
+It totals them up and enters the opening balance and date for you.
 You don't need to enter anything.

-If you don't plan to connect your account, you can manually create it and enter the opening balance.
+If you don't plan to connect your account, you can manually enter the opening balance:

 - Select New.

 - Give the account a name, an account type, and a detail type.
 Tip: Here are detailed steps for creating a new account.

-- Select Today if the account you're tracking is brand new as of today.
-In the Account Balance field, enter the amount in the account as of today.
+- Select Today to start tracking transactions as of today.
+In the Account Balance field, enter the balance of the account for today.

-- If you started the account on another date, select Other.
-In the Select a date field, enter the date you want to start tracking transactions in QuickBooks.
-In the Account Balance field, enter the balance of the account for the date you choose.
+- Select Other to pick a specific date to start tracking transactions.
+In the Select a date field, choose the date you want to start tracking transactions for the account in QuickBooks.
+In the Account Balance field, enter the balance of the account for the date you pick.

 - When you're done, select Save and Close.

-You can now add new transactions following your opening balance as of date.
+You can now start tracking new transactions in QuickBooks that come after the opening balance date.

-Sometimes you create accounts in QuickBooks and start tracking transactions right away.
-You might have accidentally skipped entering an opening balance.
+You may create accounts in QuickBooks and start tracking transactions right away.
+It's possible to skip entering an opening balance.
 If you did, don't worry.
 Here's how to enter an opening balance later on.

-If you want to add transactions that are older than the opening balance, you'll need to edit the date and balance.
-This sets a new starting point and prevents you from counting transactions twice.
+If you need to add transactions that are older than the opening balance, you need to edit the start date and balance.
+This sets a new starting point and prevents QuickBooks from counting transactions twice.

 Learn more about editing opening balances.